 Scope and Usage

 This resource applies to various circumstances where there is a concern about an existing or proposed set of clinical activity.
-The issue could relate to multiple actions/proposed actions or could be specific to a single action.
+The issue could relate to single, proposed, or multiple actions.
 It does not apply to technical issues (e.g. lack of user permissions) but could relate to violation of patient consent limitations.
 Examples include:

 Drug-drug interactions